MrSarno/PoEHelpSite/content/4.miscellaneous/4.errors/ssl-peer-certificate-or-ssh-remote-key-was-not-ok-while-downloading.md

 There is only limited information available regarding this error message.
 ::

-This error message appears to be caused by a misconfiguration on GGG's end.
+This error appears to be caused by a misconfiguration on GGG's end.

 Either [Create a Thread in Technical Support](/miscellaneous/other/create-a-thread-in-technical-support) or email support@grindinggear.com to inform them of the issue.